isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 ## Demo
 [do primary, valentine, and christmas to show at least two alternates.]

+won't need Newsstand Icon dictionary for this app, delete that because we have everything necessary in the main assets catalog, we don't need to bother with the the Primary Icon data either.
+> delete that

+**Jessy**
+Where's that set up?

+**Catie**
+In an asset catalog.
+Very unfortunately, you can't use asset catalogs for icons.

 ## Interlude
 "Let's work with it in code."